 The Children and Young Persons Act 1963 states in section 37 that a child shall not take part in public performances except under the authority of a licence granted by the local authority in whose area the child resides.
 This applies to performances by children of 15 years or under at the Festival.

 The performance licence application is free and can be made either on-line or by post.
 If a licence is needed, download the Licence Application Form and follow the instructions and guidance (shown in red).
 The licence form must be completed by the child’s parent and then sent, with a photograph of the child and a copy of the child’s birth certificate, to: firstname.lastname@example.org An electronic signature and photographs of the required documents will be acceptable.
 We would greatly prefer an email return, but a postal application will also be accepted.
-Applications must be received by CFPA before 28th April, 2021, in order for statutory timescales to be met.
+Applications must be received at least 14 days before the performance date to allow time for the licence process to take place.

 Click here to download the Licence Application Form (the download should appear at the foot of your screen).